ericvvf/arc-touch-rspv/README.md

     - 1 - Home page view
     - 2 - Next events view (all events)
     - 3 - View that lists events related with some user.

+The module also sets up one link task (showed on `/user/{id}`) that give to admins the possibility to view the events that one user is signed up.
+Check `rspv_events.links.task.yml` and `rspv_events.routing.yml` to know more about it.

 ### Live demo:
 You can access a live demo [here](http://arctouch-drupal.ericvinicius.com.br)